 - Cognitive/Behavioral Groups: Cognitive and dialectical behavioral therapy are two common problem-solving groups that focus on helping members recognize negative thinking and behavioral patterns and how the two contribute to addiction.
 These are great groups where members can learn how to problem-solve and manage triggers.

 - Skill-Development Groups: These groups teach members to relapse prevention strategies and practical skills for life outside of rehab.
 Members in these groups may learn communication skills, anger management, relaxation techniques, and coping with addiction triggers.

-- Support Groups: Support groups are usually for individuals who have already completed addiction treatment and need assistance in maintaining their sobriety independently.
+- Support Groups: Support groups are usually for individuals who have already completed addiction treatment and need assistance in maintaining sobriety independently.
 Our alumni program at We Level Up is a support group for patients who received treatment at our facility.